White-Tailed and Mule Deer Hunting Guide

 Minimum Age - There is no minimum age for purchasing a bow license.
-The minimum age to purchase an antlerless whitetail deer gun license is 11 (exception: 10-year-olds who turn 11 in 2019).
+The minimum age to purchase an antlerless whitetail deer gun license is youth who turn 11 in 2022.
 The minimum age to purchase a youth deer, deer gun or muzzleloader license is youth who turn 14 in 2022.

 Nonresidents - State law allocates nonresidents 1 percent of deer gun and muzzleloader licenses available in any unit (through the second deer gun lottery).
 One half of the nonresident allocation of antlered white-tailed deer licenses, up to a maximum of 100 licenses, are available to licensed guides or outfitters.
 Nonresidents may apply for a deer gun license after the second lottery at a fee of $50.
 Nonresident full-time students living in North Dakota, who are attending a state or tribal college or a private institution of higher education, may qualify for nonlottery resident licenses.
 Contact the Game and Fish Department for details.

-Military - North Dakota residents who were on federal active duty with the U.S. Armed Forces under Title 10 stationed outside of the state during the prior deer gun season and received the expeditionary medal or campaign badge, and apply during the application period are eligible to purchase one white-tailed deer gun license in a unit of their choice.
+Military - North Dakota residents who were on federal active duty with the U.S. Armed Forces under Title 10 stationed outside of the state during the 2021 deer gun season and received the expeditionary medal or campaign badge, and apply during the application period are eligible to purchase one white-tailed deer gun license in a unit of their choice.
 Applicants are required to include documentation showing their award or qualification for the award with their application.
 Applications received after the application deadline will be issued licenses based on availability.